NTT Docomo Yoyogi Building

 The NTT Docomo Yoyogi Building (NTTドコモ代々木ビル, Enu Tī Tī Dokomo Yoyogi Biru) is a skyscraper located in the Sendagaya district of Shibuya, Tokyo, Japan.
-At 240 m tall, it is the fourth tallest building in Tokyo.
+At 240 m tall, it is the ninth tallest building in Tokyo.

 Function

 The NTT Docomo Yoyogi Building is owned by the NTT Docomo group.
 Despite the building's name, it is not the head office for the company, whose headquarters are located in the top floors of the Sannō Park Tower.
 The building houses some offices, but is mainly used to house technical equipment (switching equipment, etc.) for the company's cellular telephone service.

 To commemorate NTT Docomo's 10th anniversary, a 15-meter-diameter clock was put into operation in November 2002.

 Solar energy is partially used to power the building.
-A garbage separation system employed within the office helps to reduce waste and increase the recycling rate.
+A garbage separation system employed within the tower helps to reduce waste and increase the recycling rate.
 The waste water is recycled for reuse, and rainwater is reused for the building's toilets.